stayacid/portfolio_2/CONTRIBUTING.md

 # TO DO
-- fix glasses on mobile
+- fix glasses on mobile (gsasses moves lower)

 ## Important